-QUESTION: Since coming into the healing work that I have been practicing, while there have been teachers around me, much of it feels like it’s come from my own past life experience and intuition.
+QUESTION: Since coming into the healing work that I have been practicing, while there have been teachers around me, much of it feels like it’s coming from my own past life experience and intuition.
 The teachers are all wonderful, but difficult to converse with in the traditional sense.
 I realize that much of learning this world is to learn to teach and expand yourself.
 I don’t look to my teachers for answers, but I find myself without clarity on how to progress in my own work.
 What are your thoughts on healing?

-ANSWER: I have spent many decades grappling with what you are working with your self.
-Having studied different archaic traditions I always felt that their essence and integrity had to be preserved while being adapted to a modern time of rapid awakening.
+ANSWER: I have spent many decades grappling with what you are working with yourself.
+Having studied different archaic traditions, I always felt that their essence and integrity had to be preserved while being adapted to a modern time of rapid awakening.
 I wondered what is it that we are really doing as healers?
 What is our intent?
 What is healing and what does it entail?